 The majority (80 percent) of the people are Christian and the rest (20 percent) have indigenous beliefs.

-During your Swaziland travel, you are likely to see many Swazis dressed in colourful costumes, featuring toga-like garments - the mahiya.
+During your Eswatini travel, you are likely to see many Swazis dressed in colourful costumes, featuring toga-like garments - the mahiya.
 The women sport the traditional ‘beehive’ hairstyles.
-Two major traditional ceremonies are held in Swaziland annually: the Incwala and the Umhlanga (Reed) Dance.
-Although viewing these is not really encouraged, if you are interested then you can factor these events into your Swaziland tour.
+Two major traditional ceremonies are held in Eswatini annually: the Incwala and the Umhlanga (Reed) Dance.
+Although viewing these is not really encouraged, if you are interested then you can factor these events into your Eswatini tour.

 The Incwala is the sacred ceremony of Kingship, a mystical rite of powerful spiritual significance for the nation.
 The Incwala begins on the new moon closest to the longest day.
 A certain clan is sent to the sea to fetch water and on their return, rituals are performed, part of which involve the singing of sacred songs and performing ritual dances.
 Young men are dispatched by the king to fetch special branches, which are used to decorate the king’s private sanctuary where the secret parts of the Incwala are performed.